 But pulling up the VPN app every time you get on the internet is a pain.
 And PC- or phone-based apps won’t protect your other devices, like your smart TV or gaming console.
-The answer is to install a VPN on your router.
+The answer is to set up a VPN on your router.

 Do I Need a VPN Router?

 Installing a VPN is a great idea.
 You never have to remember to activate your VPN.
-It protects all of the devices connected to your wireless network, even if they belong to someone else.
+It protects all the devices connected to your wireless network, even if they belong to someone else.
 In short, it solves most of the annoyances of using a VPN.
-The only drawback is that your connection speed may take a hit (though that’s not always true for all VPNs).
+The only drawback is that your connection speed may take a hit.

 Fortunately, you don’t need any special equipment to set up a VPN on your router.
-You can buy special VPN routers that are already set up with everything you need, but in most cases, you can do everything yourself and save some money.
+You can buy special VPN routers that are already set up with everything you need.

 For most VPNs, you’ll need to install new firmware.
-DD-WRT (our DD-WRT review) and Tomato are two of the most popular options for aftermarket firmware, and both will allow you to install a VPN on your router.
+DD-WRT (our DD-WRT review) and Tomato are two of the most popular options for aftermarket firmware.
+Both will allow you to install a VPN on your router.

 However, not all routers work with DD-WRT or Tomato, and neither do all VPNs.
-You’ll need to check the compatibility list of the firmware and installation instructions for your particular VPN:
+You’ll need to check the compatibility list of the firmware and installation instructions for your VPN subscription:

 If you’ve decided to install new firmware on your own router, follow these steps to install a VPN.
 (If you buy a pre-flashed VPN router, skip to step 3.)

-The exact method you’ll use for flashing the firmware depends on which firmware you choose and your particular router, so we won’t go over any specifics here.
+The exact method you’ll use for flashing the firmware depends on which firmware you choose and your router model.
+As such, we’ll avoid discussing specifics here.

 For more information on flashing DD-WRT and Tomato, check out these pages: